Cambridge offers a world class opportunity to study the scientific basis of veterinary medicine and clinical veterinary science.

 Interviews and Written Assessment

 You will have to register to sit the assessment at an assessment centre near to you (for most applicants this will be your school or college).
-Registration for the pre-interview assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 15 October 2020.
-The pre-interview assessments this year will take place on 4 November 2020.
+Registration for the pre-interview assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 15 October.
 More information about registering for the assessment can be found here.

-The admissions assessment for Natural Sciences will last for two hours and consist of two parts: a maths/science multiple choice component (80 minutes) and a component consisting of more in-depth science questions (40 minutes).
-More details about the assessment, including some sample questions, can be found here.
+The format of the admissions assessment for Natural Sciences is currently being updated.
+More details about the assessment will be available via this page in due course.
 Please note that your performance in the pre-interview assessment will not be considered in isolation, but will be taken into account alongside all the other elements of your application.

 Most applicants will then be invited for two interviews, each lasting about 20-25 minutes.
 Both interviews will assess whether the applicant has a sufficient knowledge of scientific subjects to allow him or her to progress satisfactorily through the pre-clinical part of the course.
-In addition, the subject interview aims to determine whether the applicant is well motivated to work in veterinary medicine and as evidence for this, candidates are strongly encouraged to have obtained experience in veterinary clinics and/or places where animals are managed such as farms, zoos, stables and/or animal shelters.
+In addition, the interviews aim to determine whether the applicant is well motivated to work in veterinary medicine and as evidence for this, candidates are strongly encouraged to have obtained experience in veterinary clinics and places where animals are managed such as farms, zoos stables and / or animal shelters.